EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Methodology

 where $\bm{P}_{extract}$ represents the prompt template. $\bm{E}^i_{Note}$ represents the entity set obtained in the $i$-th round and $\bm{E}_{Note}$ represents the aggregate set.

-\item \textbf{Entities Refinement:} Considering the hallucination issue associated with LLM, we design a post-processing process to address it.
-This process consists of three primary steps: firstly, we discard entities that do not appear in the original text; secondly, we leverage LLM to filter entities not in disease type; and finally, we delete duplicated entities to prevent semantic redundancy.
+\item \textbf{Entities Refinement:} Considering the hallucination issue associated with LLMs, we design a post-processing process to address it.
+This process consists of three primary steps: first, we discard entities that do not appear in the original text; second, we leverage an LLM to filter entities not in the disease type; and finally, we delete duplicated entities to prevent semantic redundancy.